naobservatory/read-sizer/README.md

 Note that the workflow structure is specialized for the NAO use case:
 * Input `.fastq.gz` files are stored in S3.
 * Output `.fastq.zst` files are uploaded to S3.
 * Automatic [sample sheet generation](#automatically-generated-sample-sheet) assumes a NAO-like bucket structure.
+(Described [below](#automatically-generated-sample-sheet).)
 * Default chunk size and compression level parameters match NAO standards.
+(1 million read pairs and `-15`, respectively.)
 * In non-test profiles, the workflow requires significant computational resources in order to control wall clock SIZering time.

-That said, the repository contains no private NAO information and might be useful to others.
+That said, the repository contains no private NAO information and others are welcome to use it.

 ## Prerequisites and installation
-To run the read-SIZer workflow, you'll need:
-- Nextflow
-- Docker
-- AWS command line interface
-- AWS credentials configured

 ### Installation